RichardOtter/RichardOtter.github.io/tips/RootsMagic_Tips_and_Tricks.md

 There are easy workarounds to RM's prohibition to opening the same file twice but one will encounter numerous "file locked" error messages.
-I have not seen any problems caused by this, but it does not inspire confidence.
+I have not seen any problems caused by this, but it does not inspire confidence and the alternate ide below works very well.

-A simple and robust alternate method is to take a recent copy of the database file, rename it to something like "COPY YYYY-MM-DD.rmtree" and change its properties to Read Only.
+A simple and robust alternate method is to take a recent copy of the database file, rename it to something like "OLD COPY YYYY-MM-DD.rmtree" and change its properties to Read Only.
 (Right click the file in Windows File Manager and select Properties.)

 ![](ReadOnly-File-PropertyBox.png)

-Then when you want to see a part of the database that is inaccessible, one can open this Read Only "COPY" database in the same instance of RM.
+Then when you want to see a part of the database that is inaccessible, one can open this Read Only "OLD COPY" database in the same instance of RM.
-It won't be current, but for many situations, that will be OK.
+It won't be current, but for most situations, that will be OK.

 You won't be able to make accidental changes to the Read Only database, so your modifications will always go to the correct open file.

 ![](Read-Only database.png)

-Unfortunately, a modal window, citation entry, for example, will still prevent you from interacting with the other database's windows.
+Unfortunately, modal windows, such as the citation entry, for example, will still prevent you from interacting with the other database's windows.
 You'll need a real second instance of RM to overcome that.
 But perhaps the COPY database window can be arranged on the screen to be visible while working in the modal window.

 ## Online resources for RootsMagic